WKHR

-WKHR (91.5 FM) - branded WKHR FM 91.5 - is a non-commercial educational adult standards/MOR radio station licensed to Bainbridge, Ohio.
-Owned by the Kenston Local School District, the station serves Geauga County and eastern parts of Greater Cleveland.
-The WKHR studios are located at Kenston Middle School in Bainbridge township, while the station transmitter resides in Newbury township.
+WKHR (91.5 FM) is a non-commercial educational radio station licensed to Bainbridge, Ohio, United States.
+Owned by the Kenston Local School District, the station broadcasts an adult standards/MOR format and serves Geauga County and eastern parts of Greater Cleveland.
+The WKHR studios are located at Kenston Middle School in Bainbridge Township, while the transmitter resides in Newbury Township.
 In addition to a standard analog transmission, WKHR streams online.

 History

 WKHR first went on the air on May 1, 1977, broadcasting at 88.3 MHz.
 The station originated as a high school broadcast class under the direction of Marilyn Teague at Kenston High School on May 6, 1977.
-Initially, WKHR broadcast with only 10 watts of power and featured a rock music format; the station was managed by both students and staff.
-By 1983 the station's power increased to 300 watts.
-In 1990, WKHR was reorganized under a nonprofit company, WKHR Radio, Inc.; over time, the station transitioned from a student-run alternative rock station to a big band station run by adult volunteers.
+Initially, WKHR broadcast with only 10 watts of power and featured a rockformat; the station was managed by both students and staff.
+By 1983, the station's power increased to 300 watts.
+In 1990, WKHR was reorganized under a nonprofit company, WKHR Radio, Inc. Over time, the station transitioned from a student-run alternative rock station to a big band station run by adult volunteers.

 In May 1995, the station received permission from the FCC to increase its power to 1000 watts.
-The increased power along with an improved antenna in Newbury township allowed WKHR to be heard for the first time throughout the eastern portion of the Cleveland market.
-In September 1995, WKHR moved from 88.3 MHz to 91.5 MHz to avoid interference with WBWC/Berea; the move was part of a two-way frequency swap with WSTB/Streetsboro.
+The increased power along with an improved antenna in Newbury Township allowed WKHR to be heard for the first time throughout the eastern portion of Greater Cleveland.
+Due to this, WKHR moved from 88.3 MHz to 91.5 MHz to avoid interference with WBWC in Berea; the move was part of a two-way frequency swap with WSTB in Streetsboro.